thejqs/plcb/README.md

 return unicorns
 ```

+The first, synchronous version of this scraper took eight hours for those 17,000 gets.
+Multiprocessing got it to about three and a half hours.
+Now with he PDF parser it's down to about an hour and 15 minutes running with plenty of memory, or between an hour and a half and two hours if it's in a more-constrained environment.

+That time savings came with a price: a dramatically CPU- and memory-intensive `load()` operation for the PDF, courtesy of a library sub-module.
+But the tradeoff seemed worth it.

+Once in hand, the data goes into a PostgreSQL database for later time-series and pattern analysis and also up to an S3 instance as a daily JSON file to support an Ajax call to make our map.

 **Isn't that better?**

 ![alt text][leaflet]

 The state's database conveniently updates at the close of business each day, which for some reason means about 5 a.m. or later the following day.
 The PDF doesn't go up until about 8 a.m. at the earliest.
 On Sundays and other random days it can be 2 p.m. or later.
-The main scrape script runs daily on a Linux/Ubuntu cronjob to collect the data when it's freshest.
+The main scrape script runs daily on a cronjob from a remote Linux/Ubuntu server to collect the data when it's freshest.

 And the data might not change much day to day.
 But maybe something is on sale today that wasn't yesterday.
 Or the number of bottles available might have gone down from 12 one day to eight the next to two the next.